eriksank/jsonlex/README.md

 ## lex-extract

-This is a small program that removes the non-programming code from program typically embedded in html or a similar format.
+This is a small program that removes the non-programming code from program code typically embedded in html or a similar format.
 For example to remove the html out of a PHP program:

 ```
 $ cat input.php | lex-extract start=<?php end=?>